maximdudai/kahoot/README.md

   - Pausing the timer
   - Increasing the timer
   - Kicking a player out of the game
+  - Giving a hint by removing one random incorrect option
 - **Feedback:** At the end of the game, all users receive feedback on their performance, including their scores and the correct answers.

 ## Tech Stack